wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 31 Then did the enemies of Columbia weep ; and the gainsayer put on deep mourning.

-32 Moreover, the great Sanhedrim honored Perry with great honor; yea, they thanked him, and gave him medals, with devices curiously wrought.
+32 Moreover, the great Sanhedrim honored Perry with great honor ; yea, they thanked him, and gave him medals, with devices curiously wrought.

 33 Likewise, the people gave him much silver plate, with gravings thereon, mentioning his deeds.